Kia Motors denies media report on new U.S. car factory

-SEOUL (Reuters) - South Korean automaker Kia Motors (000270.KS) on Wednesday denied a media report that it aims to build a new plant in the United States by 2014 to ease a capacity shortage that has put a brake on its stellar sales growth in a key market.
+SEOUL, April 24 (Reuters) - South Korean automaker Kia Motors on Wednesday denied a media report that it aims to build a new plant in the United States by 2014 to ease a capacity shortage that has put a brake on its stellar sales growth in a key market.

 Kia already has one factory in Georgia with a manufacturing capacity of 360,000 vehicles.
 That plant produces the Optima sedan, Sorento sport utility vehicle (SUV) and Hyundai’s Santa Fe SUV.
 Hyundai also has one U.S. factory in Alabama, which makes the Sonata sedan and the Elantra compact.